Neural-Network Decoders for Measurement Induced Phase Transitions: Learning Complexity

 \section{Learning Complexity}

-For a fixed circuit $\mathcal{C}$, we start the training procedure by training the neural network with a given number of labeled quantum trajectory measurements, and then evaluate its performance on predicting the labels of new randomly generated trajectories produced by the same circuit $\mathcal{C}$.
+For a fixed circuit $\mathcal{C}$, we start the training procedure by training the NN with a given number of labeled quantum trajectory measurements, and then evaluate its performance on predicting the labels of new randomly generated trajectories produced by the same circuit $\mathcal{C}$.
 The learning accuracy $1-\epsilon_{l}$ is the probability that the NN predicts the right label.
 The minimum number of training samples denoted by $M(\epsilon_l)$ to reach a specified learning error $\epsilon_{l}$ can provide an empirical measure of the learning complexity of the decoder function $F_{\mathcal{C}}$ \cite{Bairey2020Learning}.
 In what follows, we fix the learning error of each circuit to be $\epsilon_{l} = 0.02$.

 In performing this analysis, different learning settings can be considered.
 Intuitively, for a fixed circuit, we expect the purification time of the reference qubit, $t_{p}$, after which the reference qubit's state does not alter any further, to play an important role in determining $M$.
-Therefore, in our first learning setup, we consider a postselected learning scheme where for a given measurement rate, we postselect quantum trajectories based on their purification time $t_p$, which allows us to study the effect of system size on the learning complexity.
+Therefore, in our first learning setup, we consider a \textit{conditional} learning scheme where for a given measurement rate, we select quantum circuits based on their purification time $t_p$, which allows us to study the effect of the system size on the learning complexity.
 Moreover, we discard measurement outcomes corresponding to measurements performed after $t_p$.
+This is to say that for each $t_p$, measurement outcomes outside a mask with width $L$ and height $t_p$ will be masked.
 Here, we note that given $N_c$ circuits with the same purification time, in addition to the learning efficiency of each circuit, we need to fix the learning inaccuracy averaged over $N_c$ circuits, $\delta_l$, which we fix to be $\delta_l=20\%$.
-We remark that this number is larger than $\epsilon_l$ since some of the postselected circuits have not been learned.
+We remark that this number is larger than $\epsilon_l$ since some of the conditionally selected circuits have not been learned.